- Master - Drain Repair License

 - Established in 1996

 Need to replace your water main?
-Basement Technologies can install a new water line connecting to the municipal service and going into your home to increase the pressure or to replace damaged pipes.
+Basement Technologies can install a new water line connecting to the municipal service and going into your home to increase the pressure, replace damaged pipes or to eliminate old lead pipes.

 Replacing your home’s water main line can be very beneficial to helping the flow of water coming into your house.
 If the flow is blocked or the pipe is broken, you need professionals who fully understand the repair and replacement process.

 Be careful of contractors who claim to licensed and experienced at replacing main water lines.
 This service REQUIRES a water line replacement permit, inspection and approval.
 Basement Technologies® holds both a Master Drain Repair License and Master Building Repair License.
 We have performed hundreds of water main line replacements over the past 20 years.

 You have to have the water department come into the home to assess the size of your main and determine whether it is made of copper or lead This has to be done prior to pulling a permit.

 Call: 905-546-4426 for your “Check Size” and “Type inspection” of your water service.

 The city of Hamilton has a loan funding assistance program in place for homeowners in order to have their lead pipes replacement right away to prevent further health risks.

 Learn more information about Hamilton’s Lead Pipe Service Replacement Program >

 A water line replacement permit must be applied for prior to commencing any work on the water main line.
 Our office staff has been trained on how to pull permits with speed, accuracy and ease.
 We will pull the Water Line Permit on your behalf.